root-project/root/README/ReleaseNotes/v624/index.md

 ## Networking Libraries

 ### Multithreaded support for FastCGI
-Now when THttpServer creates FastCGI engine, 10 worker threds used to process requests received via FastCGI channel.
+Now when THttpServer creates FastCGI engine, 10 worker threads used to process requests received via FastCGI channel.
 This significantly increase a performance, especially when several clients are connected.

 ### Better security for THttpServer with webgui
 If THttpServer created for use with webgui widgets (RBrowser, RCanvas, REve), it only will provide access to the widgets via websocket connection - any other kind of requests like root.json or exe.json will be refused completely.
-Cobined with connection tokens and https protocol, this makes usage of webgui components in public networks more secure.
+Combined with connection tokens and https protocol, this makes usage of webgui components in public networks more secure.

 ### Enabled WLCG Bearer Tokens support in RDavix